You have read this article downloads /

 I bought this lemon paper ages ago because it matches our crazy fake lemon branches (see picture here).
 I guess I should say "faux" instead of "fake" to make stuff sound fancier.
 Anyhow, I bought it and then I couldn't think of anything to do with it until now: clearly the answer is more vinyl.
 I ironed it onto the paper, which worked great.
 (Except for the piece I ironed too long and the paper turned brown.
 Oops.)
 After vinylizing the paper, I stuck self-adhesive cork on the back and cut out squares.

-You have read this article coasters / paper with the title May 2008.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2008/05/iron-on-vinyl-coasters-part-2.html.
+with the title May 2008.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2008/05/iron-on-vinyl-coasters-part-2.html.
 Thanks!

 Printable pocket photo album